-Multiple comparisons let you assess the statistical significance of differences between means using a set of confidence intervals, a set of hypothesis tests or both.
+Multiple comparisons of means allow you to examine which means are different and to estimate by how much they are different.
+You can assess the statistical significance of differences between means using a set of confidence intervals, a set of hypothesis tests or both.
+The confidence intervals allow you to assess the practical significance of differences among means, in addition to statistical significance.
 As usual, the null hypothesis of no difference between means is rejected if and only if zero is not contained in the confidence interval.

 The selection of the appropriate multiple comparison method depends on the inference that you want.
 It is inefficient to use the Tukey all-pairwise approach when Dunnett or MCB is suitable, because the Tukey confidence intervals will be wider and the hypothesis tests less powerful for a particular family error rate.
 For the same reasons, MCB is superior to Dunnett if you want to eliminate factor levels that are not the best and to identify those that are best or close to the best.
 The choice of Tukey versus Fisher's LSD methods depends on which error rate, family or individual, you want to specify.